Slurp ‘Em Up! 8 Flavorful Fun Facts About Bubble Tea

 It’s not just a beverage, it’s a lifestyle

 Comedy duo team the Fung Brothers wrote a whole song about it, the video of which has garnered over two million views.

 A Japanese YouTuber holds the world record for the largest cup of bubble tea

 On Nov.
 3, 2018, Japanese YouTuber Mihara Keigo served almost 180 gallons of bubble tea at a free concert he gave in Taipei.
 The larger-than-life libation clocked in at 170 liters of tapioca balls, 30.6 liters of liquid sugar, 40.8 liters of milk powder, and we’re guessing a whole lot of tea bags.
 It took more than four hours to cook it up.

 You can get boba on your pizza in Taiwan

 Yes, you can get your savory, sweet, and QQ in one slice.
 While Domino’s made a big splash last fall by launching their boba pizza (complete with cheese, honey, and tapioca balls) and Pizza Hut has also since gotten in on the action, a restaurant in western Taiwan called Foodie Star has been featuring the unusual pie since at least 2015.

 Craving bubble tea now?
-Stop by Pearl River Mart Foods on the lower level of Chelsea Market and get yourself some Tea and Milk’s DIY kits!
+Stop by Pearl River Mart Foods on the lower level of Chelsea Market and get yourself some Tea and Milk.
 You can also get in on that boba life with this baller T-shirt and this adorable onesie for the future bubble tea fan in your life.